2000 Atlantic hurricane season: Hurricane Alberto

 Increasing upper-level westerlies caused Alberto to weaken as it moved east-northeastward, with the cyclone losing most of its convection.
 Early on August 14, Alberto was downgraded to a tropical storm.
 A westerly trough that had been guiding Alberto outran the storm, and strong ridging developed to the north and west.
 As a result, Alberto turned southward on August 15, southwestward on August 16, and then to the west on August 17.
 While curving northwestward and then northward, Alberto began to re-strengthen, and was upgraded to a hurricane for the third occasion on August 18.
 Alberto reached a third peak intensity as a Category 2 hurricane with winds of 105 mph on August 20.
 After weakening back to a Category 1 hurricane, Alberto had completed a cyclonic loop, which it had started on August 13.
 Due to decreasing ocean temperatures, Alberto was again downgraded to a tropical storm on August 23 as it accelerated northeastward.
 Six hours later, Alberto transitioned into an extratropical cyclone while centered about 780 mi south-southwest of Reykjavík, Iceland.

+Dakar, Senegal, received 25 mm of rain as the pre-Alberto tropical wave passed over the city.
+Some swells were reported along the east coast of the United States a few days after the storm's recurvature.
+In Iceland, it was estimated that winds of at least tropical storm force were experienced there.
+Hurricane Alberto completed the largest loop ever observed over the Atlantic Ocean, spanning approximately 5 degrees latitude by 8 degrees longitude.
+The storm is currently the ninth longest-lived storm in the Atlantic Ocean (lasting 19.75 days), and is also the second longest-lived Atlantic storm during August (the longest lived is the 1899 Hurricane San Ciriaco).
+Also, Alberto is the farthest-travelling in the Atlantic (travelling 6,500 miles), being able to retain tropical characteristics at an unusually high latitude, up to 53˚N. The last storm to do so was Hurricane Frances in 1980.

 Tropical Depression Four

 An area of low pressure detached from a frontal zone on August 4 and moved southwestward.
 After developing a minimal amount of deep convection, an Air Force Reserve Command reconnaissance aircraft found a well-defined low-level circulation on August 8.
 The depression then moved westward without intensifying for two days.
 On August 10, the depression was about 80 mi east of Cape Canaveral, Florida when it abruptly turned northeastward in advance of a deep-layer trough over the eastern United States.
 After minimal strengthening, the depression dissipated to the north of the Bahamas on August 11.
-While a tropical cyclone, a reconnaissance flight reported winds of 56 mph at 1500 ft.
+While a tropical cyclone, a reconnaissance flight reported winds of 56 mph.
 However, it was not upgraded to a tropical storm since the aforementioned wind speed did not represent the intensity of the depression.